 BREC- Nationally Accredited- A Gold Medal Winning Agency

-BREC is one of the few parks and recreation agencies in the country to win the prestigious Gold Medal Award twice.
-BREC won this award, given for excellence in parks and recreation administration, in 1975 and 1991.
+BREC is one of the few parks and recreation agencies in the country to win the prestigious Gold Medal Award three times.
+BREC won this award, given for excellence in parks and recreation administration, in 1975,1991, and 2022.
 BREC has also been a national finalist for this award more than 13 other times.
 BREC is also one of a handful of agencies across the country that have been accredited.

 Here at BREC, we believe all Park and Recreation facilities, programs and services should be accessible to people of all backgrounds, regardless of race, gender, sexual orientation, socioeconomic position or physical/cognitive ability.
 Diversity, Equity, and Inclusion for us means working to respect differences, remove barriers, and create opportunities.
 BREC recognizes and values the diversity of its workforce.
 We are committed to creating an environment where race, gender, sexual orientation, ethnicity, religion and gender identity of all workers and service users are respected, and where all are afforded dignity and equal rights.
 We embrace our employees’ differences in life experiences, personal history, gender identity self-expression, sexual orientation, educational background, beliefs, political views, religion, physical and mental ability, race, culture, and all other characteristics that make each of us unique.
 We recognize that false assumptions, prejudices, discrimination and stereotyping are widespread in society and that to achieve our aim, we must take steps to actively promote equality and combat prejudice, discrimination and harassment.
 We will not discriminate either directly or indirectly against employees.
 We will take seriously and investigate any complaints of discrimination or harassment, and we will strive to celebrate each person, to treat all people with dignity and to find strength and value in each person’s uniqueness.